Pinterest Hidden Image

 • memberships/subscriptions

-The amount of money bloggers make varies dramatically, from nothing to seven figures a year depending on a variety of factors, including how big their readership is.
+The amount of money successful bloggers make varies dramatically, from nothing to seven figures a year, depending on various factors, including how big their readership is.
+Bloggers can make anywhere from $1 to $100+ per 1,000 views, depending on multiple factors and their blogging expenses.
+We’ll explore this in more detail below.

-I’m writing this post on my one-year anniversary of becoming a full-time blogger.
-It’s also three and one-half years after I started this blog, about eight years after I started learning about search engine optimization (SEO), and about twenty years after I created my very first website in college, back in the “Stone Ages” of blogging!
+I’m updating this post on my three-year anniversary of becoming a full-time blogger.
+It’s also five and one-half years after I started this blog, about eleven years after I started learning about search engine optimization (SEO), and about twenty years after I created my first website in college, back in the “Stone Ages” of blogging!
 So, I know exactly how blogs make money.

-It’s also meant to inform the general public about blogging as a career.
-Often, in real life, when I say I’m a blogger, most people have heard of the term but don’t fully understand it the way they understand more traditional careers.
+This article is meant to help newbie bloggers and to inform the general public about blogging as a career.
+Often, in real life, when I say I’m a blogger, most people have heard of the term but don’t fully understand it the way they know about more traditional careers.

-So, with this in mind, below I answer the question, “How do bloggers make money?”
-I discuss both how bloggers get paid and who pays bloggers.
-Then, I try to answer the very complex question of how much money bloggers make (hint: it’s an extremely wide range), as well as a few more frequently asked questions about how bloggers earn money.
+So, with this in mind, below I discuss how bloggers get paid and who pays bloggers.
+Then, I answer in more detail the complex question of how much money bloggers make (hint: it’s an extremely wide range).
+Of course, if you’re interested in blogging, you can make money these ways, too.

-First, it’s important to know what the term “blogger” means.
-Here, I use the term blogger to refer to people who primarily write articles and/or posts on websites.
-This is somewhat different than a “social media influencer,” who primarily posts content on social media platforms (but there is some overlap).
+First, knowing what the terms “blogger” and “blogging” mean is essential.
+Here, I use the terms to refer to people who primarily write informational articles and/or posts on websites.
+This is somewhat different than a “social media influencer,” who mainly posts content on social media platforms (but there is some overlap).

 As a blogger, my main focus is my blog/website and making money from the articles I write on it.
-I post on social media too, but that’s sort of just a byproduct of my main business — not much different than something like a local restaurant that has social media pages to promote it.
+I post on social media, too, but that’s a byproduct of my main business.

 In other words, the main business is different than social media.
 For a social media influencer, social media content is the main business.

-As mentioned, there’s some overlap, as I can make money as a blogger from the audience of both my website and my social media content at the same time.
+As mentioned, there’s some overlap, as I can simultaneously make money as a blogger from the audience of both my website and my social media content.
 For example, I can sell products both on my blog and my social media channels.
-To me, the distinction is mostly one of where the primary focus lies.
+To me, the distinction is primarily where the focus lies.

 Who pays the blogger: ad networks and/or any person, brand, or company that buys ad space directly from the blogger (not the blog reader)